#ENDSARS: THE MILITARY COMMITTED MASSACRE AT LEKKI TOLLGATE

 The Lagos Judicial Panel of Inquiry and Restitution, which is investigating incidents of police brutality in Lagos, has determined that the conduct of armed military personnel and police officers against innocent youths at the Lekki Tollgate amounted to a massacre.
 This summation appears in the final report delivered to the state governor on November 16, 2021, a little more than a year after its inauguration and first sitting in Lagos.
 This revelation is anticipated to put an end to a year-long debate about whether the soldiers truly committed a massacre.

 The judicial panel was set up at the instance of the federal government by the Lagos State Government to examine the shooting event at the Lekki Tollgate and other human rights violations committed by the Nigeria Police against innocent individuals.
 The panel reasoned that “The atrocious maiming and killing of unarmed, helpless and unresisting protesters, while sitting on the floor and waving their Nigerian flags, while singing the National Anthem can be equated to a ‘massacre’ in context.”
 The report also indicted the soldiers for parking their vans at the Lekki Toll Gate and removing “as many bodies and corpses of the fallen protesters which they took away with their vans”.
 It also frowned at the attempt by the military to cover up the Incident of the 20th of October by the cleaning of the Lekki Toll Gate and the failure to preserve the scene ahead of potential investigations.
-This disclosure only goes to corroborate Social Action’s position on the part played by the government and its agencies in the blooper at the Tollgate which led to the death of those helpless armless, innocent youths.
+This disclosure only goes to corroborate Alone’s position on the part played by the government and its agencies in the blooper at the Tollgate which led to the death of those helpless armless, innocent youths.

 The Judicial Committee’s discovery, therefore, does not come as a surprise to many observers of this administration’s human rights records, since the outcome has all the trappings of a government with scant respect for the rights of the people.
 The findings which come in two separate reports surmises in one of the reports that;